micl2e2/tg-focus/README.md

 tg-focus is a comprehensive **text** message forwarder for Telegram.
 It can filter raw text messages, media captions or even emoji messages.
-By customizing *Focus Filters*, tg-focus can forward any specific message from any specific chat, to one dedicated chat, so that users have fully control on the messages they'd see.
+By customizing *Focus Filters*, tg-focus can forward any specific message from any specific chat, to a dedicated chat `TG-FOCUS`, so that users have fully control on the messages they'd see.

 Telegram is famous for its openness.
 While users are free to make a